RosterElf Logo

 Metrics with clear actions

-Keep KPIs where poor performance leads to specific, actionable responses.
-If high absenteeism triggers policy review, wellness programs, or management training, that metric earns its place.
+Keep KPIs where poor performance leads to a specific, actionable response.
+If high absenteeism triggers a policy review, wellness programs, or management training, that metric earns its place.
 Metrics without action pathways are just data collection.

 Compliance-critical measures